fariziluzman-DS/Essential/Suicide Rates/README.md

 ### Do you need modeling for this case ?

-Nah, just a simple visualizatio and a filtering on dataframe
+Nah, just a simple visualization and a filtering on dataframe

-### How do yandle the filtering ?
+### How do handle the filtering ?

 Please read my notebook